NEW Program! Still accepting applications for 2017-18!

 - Submit an Newcomer Program Intent to Enroll Form along with optional information sheet.

-- Applications received after May 1, 2017 will be put on the waiting list in the order in which they are received.
+- Applications received after the 25 seats are full will be put on the waiting list in the order in which they are received.

 About the Newcomer Program: